jorgelbg/jorgelbg.github.io/content/posts/logs-metrics-for-small-data.md

 This post is a personal comment.
 I'm going to talk about how using some tools thought for "Big Data"™ makes sense for common development tasks.
-If you hear someone talking about ELK, Grafana or Prometheus.
-You wouldn't thing about a system to run your laptop during development, right?
+If you hear someone talking about ELK, Grafana or Prometheus, you wouldn't think about a system to run your laptop during development, right?